akka/akka/akka-docs-dev/rst/scala/stream.rst

 Transforming and consuming simple streams
 -----------------------------------------
-In order to prepare our environment by creating an :class:`ActorSystem` and :class:`FlowMaterializer`, which will be responsible for materializing and running the streams we're about to create:
+In order to prepare our environment by creating an :class:`ActorSystem` and :class:`FlowMaterializer`, which will be responsible for materializing and running the streams we are about to create:

 .. includecode:: code/docs/stream/TwitterStreamQuickstartDocSpec.scala#materializer-setup